dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 }
 ```

 For the component properties, we take the id of the modal we want to trigger, and also the text that we want to show on the button.
 Then inside the render function, a standard Bootstrap link is displayed with button styling and the id of the modal to open.
-If you're not familiar with Bootstrap, note that the actual opening of the dialog is all done with the Bootstrap Javascript library - all we need to do is specify the `data-toggle="modal"` attribute and set the href attribute to the id of the modal we want to open.
+If you're not familiar with Bootstrap, note that the actual opening of the dialog is all done with the Bootstrap JavaScript library - all we need to do is specify the `data-toggle="modal"` attribute and set the href attribute to the id of the modal we want to open.

 ## Tying it all together